Julia Bulette

 Julia Bulette (c.
-1832 – January 19/20, 1867) was an English-born American prostitute in Virginia City, Nevada, a boomtown serving the Comstock Lode silver mine.
+1832 – January 19/20, 1867) was an English-born American sex worker in Virginia City, Nevada, a boomtown serving the Comstock Lode silver mine.
 She was murdered in 1867, and a French drifter named John Millain was quickly convicted and hanged for the crime.
 Subsequent legends surrounding Julia's life and status as a sex worker and a madam have grown over time and become a part of Virginia City's folklore.

 Biography

 Juliette "Julie" Bulette was born in London and moved to New Orleans with her family in the late 1830s.
 In about 1852 or 1853, she moved to California, where she lived in various places until her arrival in 1859 in Virginia City, Nevada, a mining boomtown since the Comstock Lode silver strike that same year.
 As she was the only woman in the area, she became greatly sought after by the miners.
 She quickly took up prostitution.
 Jule, or Julia (as she became known), was described as a beautiful, tall, and slim brunette with dark eyes and refined in manner with a humorous, witty personality.

 "Jule" Bulette lived and worked out of a small rented cottage near the corner of D and Union streets in Virginia City's entertainment district.
 An independent operator, she competed with the fancy brothels, streetwalkers, and hurdy-gurdy girls for meager earnings.

 Contemporary newspaper accounts of her gruesome murder captured popular imagination.
 With few details of her life, twentieth-century chroniclers elevated the courtesan to the status of folk heroine, ascribing to her the questionable attributes of wealth, beauty, and social standing.
 In reality, Bulette was ill and in debt at the time of her death.